gadicc/redalert/api/README.md

 or with `lastId=X`) and handle each "data received" event (e.g. `on('data')` in node).
 Strip the script tags, function call and process the JSON.

+## Data Source

+The data is sourced from the same Pikud Ha'oref feed used by local TV stations to display the alerts.
+We started recording the data around July 12th, and probably have about 98% of every alert since then, and probably 100% since Aug 20th.

+Do recall that we track **sirens**, not *rockets*.
+A siren is only sounded when a rocket, or the shrapnel from a rocket interception, is expected to land in a populated area.

+Also, as opposed to the Pikud Ha'oref source (for those who dealt with it directly), we don't create a new record for all simultaneously sounding sirens.
+We de-duplicate and only create a new alert for each new siren being sounded.